Governing Body & Contact

 Expressions of Concern

-The Expression of Concern will be formally published and linked directly to the article in question so that readers are aware of the potential issues.
+The notice will be formally published and linked to the article.

 https://publicationethics.org/retraction-guidelines